 Are Marmosets Good Pets?

 Marmosets can make charming and affectionate companions, but they are not traditional pets like cats or dogs.
 They are highly intelligent, social animals with complex needs.
-Owning one is akin to caring for a perpetual toddler, requiring constant attention, an enriching environment, and meticulous care.
+Owning one is similar to caring for a perpetual toddler, requiring constant attention, an enriching environment, and meticulous care.
 Additionally, their natural behaviors, like screaming or marking their territory with scent, can make them challenging to handle in a domestic setting.
 Potential owners must ask themselves one critical question: Does a marmoset truly fit my lifestyle?

 Pros of Owning a Marmoset Monkey: